aiven/aiven-docs/docs/integrations/google-bigquery.md

 Google BigQuery is a serverless, highly scalable data warehouse that can be used to store and analyze large amounts of data.
-By integrating Google BigQuery endpoints with Aiven services, you can easily combine powerful data analysis from BigQuery with the convenience of Aiven's managed cloud platform.
+By integrating Google BigQuery endpoints with Aiven services, you can combine powerful data analysis from BigQuery with the convenience of Aiven's managed cloud platform.
 You can achieve this using the [Aiven Console](https://console.aiven.io/) or by using the